-- provide continued access to drop-side medical cribs in a home, child care or other facility when it is medically necessary;
+- provide continued access by prescription use to pediatric medical cribs with drop-side rails and medical bassinets in a home, child care or other facility when it is medically necessary;

-- align applicable safety requirements for pediatric medical cribs with those of the consumer cribs; and
+- align applicable safety requirements for pediatric medical cribs with those of cribs for non-medical uses; and

-- provide manufacturers with clarity about FDA's safety expectations by providing more specific design requirements for pediatric medical cribs and bassinets used in hospitals.
+- provide manufacturers with clarity about FDA's safety expectations and requirements by providing more specific design requirements for pediatric medical cribs and medical bassinets.

 The FDA is aware that some child care facilities and family child care homes already have one or more pediatric medical cribs in their facility.
-Currently, FDA's proposed rule regarding prescription-use of medical cribs outside of health care settings is in the planning stages.
-The FDA anticipates the process of publishing a draft for comment then finalizing the rule will take at least a year.
-In the meantime, we encourage facilities with questions about pediatric medical cribs to contact their local or state licensing agencies to find out how the CPSC's final rule affects them.
+We encourage child care facilities with questions about pediatric medical cribs to contact their local or state licensing agencies to find out how the CPSC's final rule affects them.